tewarid/tewarid.github.io/_posts/2019/2019-02-15-mqtt-with-rabbitmq-and-node-red.md

 docker exec -it myrabbit /bin/bash
 ```

-Enable the plugins issuing using the rabbitmq-plugins command
+Enable the plugins by issuing the `rabbitmq-plugins` command

 ```bash
 rabbitmq-plugins enable rabbitmq_management